sesac/ios-mobile-toolkit/README.md

 - ### Include the Rumblefish SDK resource bundle in your app's bundle Expand the **RumblefishMobileSDK.xcodeproj** project in the project navigator, then expand the **Products** group beneath it.
 Drag `RumblefishMobileSDKResources.bundle` onto the **Copy Bundle Resources** box.
 Don't worry if `RumblefishMobileSDKResources.bundle` is red.
 - ### Include the Rumblefish SDK header where you want to use it in your project Simply `#import "RumblefishMobileSDK/RumblefishMobileSDK.h"` and you're ready to start using the SDK.
-Take a look at the demo project for an example of how to use the SDK.
+Take a look at `TestVC.m` in the demo project for an example of how to use the SDK.

 ## Where Do I Send Complaints, Praise, etc.?